42-Madrid-Maker-League/github_colab/CONTRIBUTING.md

 - **Ideas**: participate in an issue thread or start your own to have your voice heard.
 - **Resources**: submit a pull request to add to RESOURCES.md with links to related content.
-- **Outline sections**: help us ensure that this repository is comprehensive. if there is a topic that is overlooked, please add it, even if it is just a stub in the form of a header and single sentence.
+- **Outline sections**: help us ensure that this repository is comprehensive.
+If there is a topic that is overlooked, please add it, even if it is just a stub in the form of a header and single sentence.
 Initially, most things fall into this category.